Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Results and discussion

-Since the transition in question is argued to be continuous for large enough $N$, it was widely expected that there would be a monotonic decrease of $k$ with $N$.
-However, the results in Fig.~\ref{trend} show that this is not the case.
-Instead, at least for small $N$ the degree of discontinuity $k$ increases with $N$, despite that fact that at fixed $q$ we are getting further away from the bicritical point with increased $N$.
-Since for the case of uncoupled components ($q = 0$) the heat capacity is trivially proportional to $N$ (regardless of the total density), one may reasonably ask whether $k/N$ is a more appropriate measure of the the degree of discontinuity than $k$ itself.
+Since for the case of uncoupled components ($q = 0$) the heat capacity is trivially proportional to $N$ (regardless of the total density), one may reasonably ask whether $k/N$ is a more appropriate measure of the degree of discontinuity than $k$ itself.
 However, note that even if one considers $k/N$ the transition for $N = 3$ is more discontinuous than that for $N = 2$.
 As mentioned, this is true despite the fact that we effectively move away from the bicritical point.
-Thus we can say with confidence that the transitions do in fact become more discontinuous with increasing $N$, at least for small values of $N$.
+This strengthens the conclusion that the transitions become more discontinuous with increasing $N$, at least for small values of $N$.

+As the quantity $k$ is proportional to the \emph{square} of the latent heat, one may also reasonably ask whether $\sqrt{k}$ is a more appropriate measure of the degree of discontinuity than $k$ itself.
+In total, we thus have four proposed measures of the degree of discontinuity: $k$, $k/N$, $\sqrt{k}$, and $\sqrt{k}/N$.
+For each of these measures, our results suggest that the transition is significantly more discontinuous for $N = 3$ than for $N = 2$.